 How to Trade Bullish Engulfing Pattern?

 To trade these candlestick chart patterns, your tendency should be to buy the stock near the middle of the bullish candlestick.
-If you buy the stock near top of it, your stop loss shall get widened and so is your risk.
+If you buy the stock near top of it, your stop loss shall be too deep and so greater is your risk.

 Stop loss for the trade is at the lowest point of this pattern.
 In above example, your stop loss should be just below the lower shadow of bullish candlestick.